Atilla5590/MyBots/README.md

 TACT-bot - For the r/theunitedwords
 Automodsucks - For the r/downvoteautomod

+- WARNING: Bots are against reddit TOS i am not responsible for your account actions.

 # Guide
 1. First install python above 3.8
 2. Install PIP there are many ways to install PIP